ITEST – Institute for Theological Encounter with Science and Theology

 ITEST is concerned with scientific and technological advance as it relates to a Christian understanding of the human and of creation.
 The Institute has members worldwide – representing 30 countries – as well as members from most areas of the United States.

-In the News and Events section there is the list of conferences and workshops organized by ITEST.
+The Conferences and Webinars section hosts a list of conferences and workshops organized by ITEST.

-The Media area provides a complete list of the books published from the 1970’s up to now (some excerpts are freely available online), the articles and DVDs.
-From this section it is also possible to have access to the Bullettin, quarterly published for membership by ITEST.
+The Media area provides: a complete list of the books published from the 1970’s up to now (some excerpts are freely available online); severla articles about different topics; videos and it is also possible to have access to the Bullettin, quarterly published for membership by ITEST.

-The Other links page contains a list of organizations operative in the Science & Religion field, with the related website addresses.
+The Links page contains a list of organizations operative in the Science & Religion field, with the related website addresses.